storybook-eol/react-treebeard/README.md

 The name prop passed into the Header component.

 #### children
 The children attached to the node.
 This value populates the subtree at the specific node.
 Each child is built from the same basic data structure.
+Tip: Make this an empty array, if you want to asynchronously load a potential parent.

 #### loading
 Loading flag.
 It will populate the treeview with the loading component.
 Useful when asynchronously pulling the data into the treeview.

-#### terminal
-Terminates the node.
-There is no more data to load into the subtree.
-A Toggle will not be rendered.
-This is the end of the path.

 #### decorators / animations
 Attach specific decorators / animations to a node.
 Provides the low level functionality to create visuals on a node-by-node basis.
 These structures are the same as the top level props, described above.